The year ‘2016’ has been an eventful one for the Pakistanis, to say the least.

 That almost boiled blood of Pakistanis who were passing through a brief spell of ‘national mourning’ immediately after the sentiments bruising defeat.

-Iqrar handcuffed for exposing ‘poor security’ of Sindh Assembly
+Iqrar handcuffed for exposing ‘poor security’ at Sindh Assembly

 Iqrarul Hasan, the host of popular program Sar-e-Aam, faced the wrath of government bigwigs after he exposed rather poor security of the Sindh Assembly during a sting operation.